What Is An Emotional Affair? How They Happen & How To Save Your Marriage

-It probably goes without saying, but it's also important to improve your relationship with your partner so it's infused with positive attention and interaction.
-Consider where, how, or why you feel this lack, be open with your partner about how you feel, and try to work toward a solution together that helps you feel secure and loved—without placing the full burden on your partner to change.
+It probably goes without saying, but it's also important to improve your relationship with your spouse so it's infused with positive attention and interaction.
+Consider where, how, or why you feel this lack, be open with your spouse about how you feel, and try to work toward a solution together that helps you feel secure and loved—without placing the full burden on your spouse to change.

 Affairs, both of the emotional and sexual varieties, are painful.
 But they can also be the impetus to tackle long-standing problems and transform your relationship for the better.
 If what you see is a fatal flaw of dishonesty or lack of commitment, use the affair as a chance to find a better relationship.
 But if you believe that yours is worth saving, take this as an opportunity to make important growth as a person and as a partner.